TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Theoretical Proofs

-\section{Theoretical proofs}
+\section{Theoretical Proofs}

-In this section, we prove that barycentric interpolation within a tetrahedron is an affine transformation of the input, which we use to show that tetrahedral networks are piecewise affine in~\cref{sec:tetra-networks}. \begin{theorem}[Affine property of barycentric interpolation within a tetrahedron] Let $\mathbf{g}: \mathbb{R}^3 \to \mathbb{R}^d$ be a function that encodes a point $\mathbf{x}$ into a feature vector $\mathbf{g}(\mathbf{x})$.
+In this section, we prove that barycentric interpolation within a tetrahedron is an affine transformation of the input, which we use to show that tetrahedral networks are piecewise affine in~\cref{sec:tetra-networks}.
+This section reproduces standard properties of barycentric interpolation and the resulting affine mapping in our notation for completeness. \begin{theorem}[Affine property of barycentric interpolation within a tetrahedron] Let $\mathbf{g}: \mathbb{R}^3 \to \mathbb{R}^d$ be a function that encodes a point $\mathbf{x}$ into a feature vector $\mathbf{g}(\mathbf{x})$.
 For any point $\mathbf{x} \in \mathbb{R}^3$, $\mathbf{g}(\mathbf{x})$ is obtained via barycentric interpolation using the feature vectors that represent the four vertices of a tetrahedron:

 Then, $\mathbf{g}(\mathbf{x})$ is an affine transformation of the input $\mathbf{x}$, which can be expressed as:

 where $\mathbf{A}$ is a linear transformation matrix, and $\mathbf{b}$ is a translation vector. \end{theorem}